Run Galway Bay Entries are non-refundable.

 How is the race signposted?

 There is a mile marker at each mile for the Half Marathon and each kilometer for the 10K.
 The race is measured and accredited by the Athletics Association of Ireland.
-The route will be clearly signposted and the route details are available on our route map here.
+The route will be clearly signposted and the route details are available on our route map for each event.

 Is the race timed?

-Yes, the Galway Bay Half Marathon, Marathon & 10K will be chip timed, from start line to finish line.
+Yes, all events will be chip timed from start line to finish line.
 The results will be available online as soon as possible after the event and top places will be announced on race day.